 The Search API update focuses on snippet quality and evaluation infrastructure.

 The new span-level labeling pipeline identifies which segments of a source document are relevant to a query.
-Result: smaller, more precise snippets, which reduces token costs and improves context management for downstream models.
+Result: smaller and more precise snippets, reducing token costs and improving context management for downstream models.

-The SEAL benchmark tests whether a retrieval system can answer questions whose answers change over time.
-Perplexity advances on SEAL-Hard while other providers decline.
-The search_evals framework is updated open source on GitHub.
+The SEAL benchmark tests whether a retrieval system can answer questions whose answer changes over time.
+Perplexity is improving on SEAL-Hard while other providers decline.
+The search_evals framework is updated as open source on GitHub.

-Other improvements: multi-query support (up to 5 in a single API call), filtering by language (ISO 639-1 code) and by country, and a Python SDK (pip install perplexityai) with native support for all three APIs.
+Other improvements: multi-query support (up to 5 in a single API request), filtering by language (ISO 639-1 code) and country, and Python SDK (pip install perplexityai) with native support for all three APIs.

 Sandbox API: isolated code execution for agents

-Perplexity opens its internal code execution environment as a standalone service.
-Each session runs in an isolated Kubernetes pod, with a mounted persistent filesystem.
+Perplexity is opening its internal code execution environment as a standalone service.
+Each session runs in an isolated Kubernetes pod, with a mounted persistent file system.
 Supported languages: Python, JavaScript, SQL.
-Installing packages at runtime is possible.
+Package installation at runtime is possible.

-Sessions are stateful: files created in one step are available to subsequent steps, and long-running workflows can pause and resume hours later.
-Security relies on a zero-trust model: no direct network access, outbound traffic via proxy, code never has access to raw API keys.
+Sessions are stateful: files created at one step are available in later steps, and long workflows can pause and then resume hours later.
+Security relies on a zero-trust model: no direct network access, outbound traffic via proxy, and code never has access to raw API keys.

 The Sandbox API will be integrable into the Agent API with the same API key and credits.
 Status: private beta coming soon.

-OpenAI: Responses API receives a computing environment for agents
+OpenAI: the Responses API gets a computing environment for agents

-March 11, 2026 — OpenAI publishes an engineering post detailing new primitives in the Responses API to build reliable autonomous agents: a Unix shell tool, hosted containers, native context compaction and reusable agent skills.
+March 11, 2026 — OpenAI publishes an engineering article detailing the new Responses API primitives for building reliable autonomous agents: Unix shell tool, hosted containers, native context compaction, and reusable agent skills.

 The shell tool

 The shell tool allows the model to interact with a computer via the command line, with access to classic Unix utilities (grep, curl, awk).
-Unlike the existing code interpreter that only executed Python, the shell tool supports Go, Java, Node.js and other environments.
+Unlike the existing code interpreter, which only ran Python, the shell tool supports Go, Java, Node.js, and other environments.
 GPT-5.2 and later models are trained to suggest shell commands.

-The Responses API can execute multiple shell commands in parallel via separate container sessions, and enforces an output cap per command to avoid saturating the context window.
+The Responses API can execute multiple shell commands in parallel via separate container sessions, and applies an output limit per command to avoid saturating the context window.

 Hosted containers